Skip to main content

 Know Before You Go:

-Winter/early Spring Climbing Tips from a Mountain Steward.
+Winter/early Spring Climbing Tips from a Mountain Steward

-Climbing Preparation and Safety Information
+Climbing Preparation & Safety Information

 December - June

 Mount St. Helens Climbing Permits are required year-round for each person and each day they will be traveling above 4800 ft elevation on the slopes of Mount St. Helens.
+April 1- Nov.
+30: Climbing permits are limited and must be purchased online in advance at Recreation.gov.
+Permits will be released one month at at time for purchase.
+December 1- March 31: Permits are free and available at the Marble Mountain Sno-Park kiosk.

 Snowmobiles are restricted in the Non-motorized zone, the climbing areas between Monitor Ridge and the Worm Flows.